determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-aws/dynamic-agents-aws.rst

 #.
 Configure Instance: choose the ``IAM role`` according to :ref:`master-iam-role`.

 #.
 Add Storage: click ``Add New Volume`` and add an EBS volume of at least 100GB.
 If you have a
-   previous Determined installation that you are upgrading, you want to use the attach the same EBS volume as the previous installation.
+   previous Determined installation that you are upgrading, you want to attach the same EBS volume as the previous installation.
 This volume will be used to store all your experiment metadata and checkpoints.

 #.
 Configure Security Group: choose or create a security group according to `Set up Internet
    Access`_.